Maxwell013/Logger/README.md

 ```

 ### Additional information about flags (NAME, default value, behaviour)
-- `TIMESTAMPSPREFIX`,  `true`,  Toggles the display of the timestamp
+- `TIMESTAMPS_PREFIX`,  `true`,  Toggles the display of the timestamp
-- `LOGTYPESPREFIX`,    `true`,  Toggles the display of the log type
+- `LOGTYPES_PREFIX`,    `true`,  Toggles the display of the log type
-- `WHITESPACEPREFIX`,  `true`,  Toggles the display of whitespace between the prefix and the message
+- `WHITESPACE_PREFIX`,  `true`,  Toggles the display of whitespace between the prefix and the message
-- `LOGTAGPREFIX`,      `false`, Toggles the display of the log tag
+- `LOGTAG_PREFIX`,      `false`, Toggles the display of the log tag
-- `LOGTYPECOLORS`,     `true`,  Toggles the color of the message based on log type
+- `LOGTYPE_COLORS`,     `true`,  Toggles the color of the message based on log type
-- `LOGTYPEFILTER`,     `false`, Toggles the filtering of the message based on log type
+- `LOGTYPE_FILTER`,     `false`, Toggles the filtering of the message based on log type
-- `LOGTAGFILTER`,      `false`, Toggles the filtering of the message based on log tag
+- `LOGTAG_FILTER`,      `false`, Toggles the filtering of the message based on log tag
-- `WHITELISTFILTER`,   `true`,  Toggles the use of whitelisting for filtering (filters act as blacklists if this flag is cleared)
+- `WHITELIST_FILTER`,   `true`,  Toggles the use of whitelisting for filtering (filters act as blacklists if this flag is cleared)
-- `ENDOFLINESUFFIX`,   `true`,  Toggles the display of a end of line following the message
+- `END_OF_LINE_SUFFIX`,   `true`,  Toggles the display of a end of line following the message

 ## Changelog

+### Version 1.1.0 - Refactor and Cleanup
+- Changed naming conventions for consistency
+- Changed method naming for code clarity
+- Changed README to match updates

 ### Version 1.0.1 - File extension and README update
 - Added README section (Requirements)